The Slippery Slope: Plot

 Continuing on from The Carnivorous Carnival, Violet and Klaus are in a caravan rolling down the Mortmain Mountains.
 Sunny is trapped in a car with Count Olaf, Esmé, and the theater troupe, which now includes the carnival's henchpeople.
 From materials in the caravan, Violet frantically constructs a drag chute and instructs Klaus to mix together sticky foodstuffs, which he pours on the tires.
 The caravan comes to a halt at the very edge of the cliff, and tumbles off when Violet and Klaus step out, leaving them with only a few clothes.
 They travel up the mountain and are attacked by Snow Gnats, so they take cover in a cave.
 Snow Scouts, led by Bruce (the man who collected Uncle Monty's reptiles from The Reptile Room), are occupying the cave, and Carmelita Spats (a student from The Austere Academy) is to be crowned Snow Queen.
 A masked Snow Scout communicates with the Baudelaires with "V.F.D." phrases such as "very foul day".
 At night, the scout wakes Violet and Klaus and leads them up a chimney.
 He calls it a "Vertical Flame Diversion" and at the end they reach a "Vernacularly Fastened Door", which allows the trio through once they solve three literary questions.

 Meanwhile, Olaf and his troupe have reached the summit of Mount Fraught, and Sunny is forced to do their chores.
 She sleeps in a casserole dish in the car trunk.
 The next morning, she prepares breakfast for the troupe, but Olaf is furious at the cold meal.
-Two villains arrive, described as "the woman with hair but no beard" and "the man with a beard but no hair".
+Two more villains arrive, described as "the man with a beard but no hair" and "the woman with hair but no beard".
 Their aura frightens even Olaf, and they announce that they have burned down the nearby V.F.D. headquarters.
 They give Olaf the Snicket File, without the last page, and give Esmé a green object called a Verdant Flammable Device.
 Sunny uses the device to create smoke, which she hopes her siblings will see.